 Why has caulk changed the colour of paint?

-Almost 95% of all the water-based acrylic sealants in the market contain plasticizers, and these plasticizers can migrate into the paint discolouring it.
+Almost 95% of all the water-based acrylic sealants on the market contain plasticizers, and these plasticizers can migrate into the paint, discolouring it.
 Depending on the binder and filler type of paint, it may or may not happen.

 The Caulk Compatibility Test

-I decided to test “off the shelf” trade vinyl matt products, all tinted similar to the Dulux colour ‘Polished Pebble’, although some came out slightly different.
+I decided to test “off-the-shelf” trade vinyl matt products, all tinted similarly to the Dulux colour ‘Polished Pebble’, although some came out slightly different.
 I put these against every caulk I could pick up from each merchant.
 I conducted the test on an MDF board primed white.
-I applied each caulk in even beads vertically, smoothed it out and left for 24 hours to dry.
-I then put a horizontal line of each paint crossing each caulk, 2 coats with 6 hours between coats.
+I applied each caulk in even beads vertically, smoothed it out and left it for 24 hours to dry.
+I then put a horizontal line of each paint crossing each caulk, applying two coats with six hours between coats.
 You would think that a material such as caulk would hold up when painted without any issues.
-Asfter all, that’s what it’s designed to do!!
+After all, that’s what it’s designed to do!!
 Let’s see how I got on…

 The results